asyncapi/website/pages/docs/concepts/asyncapi-document/define-payload.md

   style D fill:#47BCEE,stroke:#000;
 ```

-Here is an example of an AsyncAPI document file that defines schema of the payload inline:
+Here is an example of an AsyncAPI document where the payload's schema is defined directly within it:

 ```yaml
 channels: